How To Improve As Destruction Warlock — Battle for Azeroth (BfA) 8.1

 On this page, you will find out how you can improve at playing Destruction Warlock in World of Warcraft — Battle for Azeroth (BfA) 8.1.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

-1. Not Utilizing Grimoire of Supremacy
+1. Utilizing Grimoire of Supremacy

 When playing with Grimoire of Supremacy, it is very important to ensure you maximize your Soul Shard expenditure during Summon Infernal.
 Heading into the cooldown with Soul Shards at the ready will make a big difference in getting the damage boost up and running as early as possible.
 Grimoire of Supremacy works particularly well in situations where there are non-priority targets surrounding the main target.
 Fire and Brimstone will provide a ton of extra fuel for your single target damage, and Grimoire of Supremacy can pump you up to extremely powerful levels of single target burst.

-2. Using Rain of Fire Too Liberally
+2. Not Using Rain of Fire Too Liberally

 Rain of Fire is a large Soul Shard investment and shifts your damage profile, from focused burst to distributed AoE.
 The AoE from Rain of Fire is quite significant, provided that targets will stay within the reticle for most of its duration.
 Remember that at 5+ targets you should use Rain of Fire rather than a Havoc-empowered Chaos Bolt.